|

 There are no shortcuts to the study of

 Scripture.
-Coming into knowledge of the Word of God take time
+Coming into a knowledge of the Word of God takes time

 never completes.